The Valley (2017 film)

 The Valley is a 2017 American drama film written and directed by Saila Kariat and starring Alyy Khan, Suchitra Pillai, Jake T. Austin, Samina Peerzada, Barry Corbin, Christa B. Allen, Agneeta Thacker and Salma Khan.
 The plot follows a distraught father as he searches for answers after his college-age daughter's suicide.
-The film released on March 2, 2018.
+The film was released on March 2, 2018.

 Plot

-The Valley is the story of an immigrant entrepreneur Neal Kumar and his family, who live in the technologically driven culture that is Silicon Valley.
+The Valley is the story of immigrant entrepreneur Neal Kumar and his family, who lives in the technologically driven culture in Silicon Valley.
 His affluent life appears idyllic from the exterior, however, when his daughter Maya tragically commits suicide, the fractured nature of his interior life becomes apparent to himself and those around him.
 At the outset, Neal unveils his latest technology Augur from his company Virtually You, which emphasizes how technology enhances human connectedness.
 Sometime later, he drives to a cliff and pulls out a gun.
 He remembers the events of the past year, when his daughter has committed suicide.
 Afterwards, the family is devastated and does not understand the cause of the tragedy.
 Neal’s quest to find out the truth propels him on an increasingly frantic journey that brings him to the brink of disaster.